 Swiss Sport Integrity makes vital contribution to the integrity of sport by means of testing, investigations, prevention work, applied research, receiving and investigating reports of ethical violations, and through national and international collaboration.
 Swiss Sport Integrity protects the right of athletes to equal opportunities, to fair and to doping-free sport, and thus helps to uphold the sporting credibility that the public expects.

 The aims of the Swiss Sport Integrity Foundation are to combat doping, ethical misconduct and wrongdoing in sport in a sustainable and effective manner.
-In doing so, Swiss Sport Integrity is guided by international guidelines as well as the principles of the Doping Statute of Swiss Olympic and the Ethics Statute of Swiss Sport, and has the necessary international recognitions.
+In doing so, Swiss Sport Integrity is guided by international guidelines as well as the principles of the Doping Statute of Swiss Olympic and the Statutes on Ethics in Swiss Sport, and has the necessary international recognitions.

 Athletes can engage in sports in a safe, fair and doping-free environment.